 A witness to two centuries of epic fishing history in Gaspésie, the Banc-de-Pêche-de-Paspébiac Historic Site features 11 outstanding period buildings.
-Discover the exceptional architectural charms of this site, including the largest wooden structure in North America, built from 1838 to 1840.
+Discover the exceptional architectural charms of this site, including the largest wooden structure in North America, built between 1838 to 1840.

 Through theatrical performances, relive the great adventure of the two largest Jersey fishing companies of the 18th and 19th centuries, Charles Robin & Company and LeBoutillier Brothers.
 Also watch traditional shipbuilding, net-mending, blacksmithing and barrel-making demonstrations.

 Learn about history’s influence on the development of Eastern Canada’s fisheries by means of a permanent exhibit, theatrical performances and a multimedia display.

 Early June to early October (upon reservation for groups until mid-October)